nomic/api-stories/README.md

 The stash is also a nice way to ensure that an operation does not run until some result it needs is available.
 An operation just waits until the stashed result has been fulfilled.

-### .wait([millis])
+#### .wait([millis])
 By default, driver executes all of your requests in parallel.
-Often a request will automatically block because it needs a stashed variable from a previous requests.
-However, other times you just need to say wait() if there is no such var that it makes sense to block on.
+A request will automatically block if it depends on a stashed value.
+However, when you need to wait for some previous request to complete but you are not depent upon a returned value, you can use wait().
 Requests after a wait() won't fire untill all previous requests have returned.
-You can also specify an *additional* number of millis to wait for.
+You can also specify an *additional* number of millis to wait for, but this is generally a brittle approach to handling lags (see until() below).

-### .expect([statusCode], [fn | jsonExpression]);
+#### .expect([statusCode], [fn | jsonExpression]);

+##### fn
-* If using a custom fn, it must return a truthy to pass, and return a falsey or throw an exception to fail.
+If using a custom fn, it must return a truthy to pass, and return a falsey or throw an exception to fail.

+##### jsonExpressions
 * The default behavior for a json expression is to check that the response has *at least* the specified values, i.e. the expectation does not need to include all of the responses values
 * `$unordered`: Replace an [1,2,3] with {$unordered: [1, 2, 3]} if you do not care about the order of the result
 * `$length`: Replace [1,2,3] with {$length: 3} if all you care about is length
 * `{key: "$not-exists"}` and `{key: "$exists"}`: insure the specified field is not present or is present